 Michelle K. Sugihara is the Executive Director of CAPE, the leading non-profit organization dedicated to improving Asian American and Pacific Islander (AAPI) images and representation through media and entertainment.
-In partnership with industry sponsors including Warner Brothers, NBCUniversal, The Walt Disney Company, Hollywood Foreign Press Association, Final Draft, and Verizon, CAPE’s signature programs include the CAPE New Writers Fellowship, #IAM Campaign, educational panels, and networking mixers targeting emerging and established entertainment industry leaders and creative talent.
+In partnership with industry sponsors including Warner Brothers, NBCUniversal, The Walt Disney Company, HBO, Amazon Studios, Netflix, Oriental Dreamworks, CBS, Starz, The CW, Hollywood Foreign Press Association, Final Draft, and The Black List, CAPE’s signature programs include the CAPE New Writers Fellowship, CAPE Leaders Fellowship, #IAM Campaign, educational panels, and networking mixers targeting emerging and established entertainment industry leaders and creative talent.

 Sugihara, a fourth generation Japanese American, was born and raised in Honolulu, Hawaii.
 She graduated with honors from Claremont McKenna College with a dual major in Economics and Psychology and a minor in Asian American Studies, followed by a law degree from UCLA.
 Prior to joining CAPE, she was an entertainment attorney, film producer, and adjunct professor for the Claremont Colleges’ Intercollegiate Department of Asian American Studies.